TonyStark-19/Currency-convertor/README.md

 3️⃣ **Select the target currency** from the dropdown.
 4️⃣ Click **"Get Exchange Rate"** to see the converted amount.

-Enjoy using the **Currency Converter**! 🌟💸
+---

+## ⭐ Feedback

+If you like this project, consider giving it a ⭐ on GitHub — it motivates me to create more!

 ---

 Made with ❤️ by Aditya chandel